 There are some people who may not respond well to psychedelic therapy, and others who may even experience adverse effects from it.
 Dr. Johnson and Dr. Cavnar both do not recommend psychedelic therapy for anyone with schizophrenia, psychosis, or a history of seeing or hearing things that aren’t there, as they can be “destabilized” by the experience.

-Also, Dr. Cavnar expresses that others who should not consider psychedelic therapy include people without a support system of friends and family, people nervous or unsure about the experience or treatment providers, and people on other prescribed or recreational drugs.
+Also, Dr. Cavnar cautions that others who should not consider psychedelic therapy include people without a support system of friends and family, people nervous or unsure about the experience or treatment providers, and people on other prescribed or recreational drugs.
 The risk of adverse effects increases when a person is taking other drugs, including medications prescribed for a mental health condition.

 It’s also important that people interested in psychedelic therapy go into the treatment informed and with realistic expectations.
 Dr. Cavnar emphasizes that people should not “expect it will instantly cure you.”
 Anyone getting this therapy needs to understand that it involves a lot more than just taking a drug.
 As Dr. Johnson explains, “It involves a whole therapeutic process with preparation, intention, monitoring, and follow-up discussion.”